awsdocs/amazon-workspaces-administration-guide/doc_source/upgrade-windows-10-byol-workspaces.md

 **Prerequisites**
 + If you have deferred or paused Windows 10 upgrades by using Group Policy or System Center Configuration Manager \(SCCM\), enable operating system upgrades for your Windows 10 WorkSpaces\.
 + If the WorkSpace is an AutoStop WorkSpace, change it to an AlwaysOn WorkSpace before the in\-place upgrade process so that it won't be stopped automatically while updates are being applied\.
 For more information, see [Modify the Running Mode](running-mode.md#modify-running-mode)\.
 To keep the WorkSpace set to AutoStop, change the AutoStop time to three hours or more while the upgrade takes place\.
-+ The in\-place upgrade process re\-creates the user profile by making a copy of a special profile named Default User \(`C:\Users\Default`\)\.
++ The in\-place upgrade process recreates the user profile by making a copy of a special profile named Default User \(`C:\Users\Default`\)\.
 To preserve custom Windows preferences and application settings stored in the Windows registry, modify `C:\Users\Default\NTUSER.DAT` on the WorkSpace before you perform the in\-place upgrade\.

 **To perform an in\-place upgrade of Windows 10**